 - All corrective eyewear you currently use

 - A copy of your most recent prescription

 - Information about your medical history

-You may also want to write down any symptoms you have experienced relating to your vision or eye health.
-It is important to be communicate with your eye doctor during the first appointment, as active participation can provide better vision care outcomes.
-Come prepared with questions and concerns you have for your doctor as well.
+You might also wish to make a list of any symptoms you've had related to your vision or eye health.
+It's critical to interact with your eye doctor during the initial consultation, since active engagement can result in better vision care outcomes.
+Bring any questions or concerns you have for your doctor with you.

-The goal of your first appointment is to meet your new doctor and get a sense of your current optical health.
-While every patient’s experience is different based on their specific needs, there are some basic things you can expect during your first visit to a new eye doctor.
+The purpose of your initial consultation is to get to know your new doctor and learn about your current optical health.
+While each patient's experience will vary depending on their unique needs, there are a few things you can anticipate during your first visit to a new eye doctor.

 Comprehensive Eye Exam

 Fittment for New Glasses or Contacts